dnguyen000/stock-market-movement-prediction/README.md

 #### Broader takeaway

 Features created from price and volume data did provide enough of a signal for predicting near-term volatility for a stable ticker, but unfortunately was not able to replicate the same behavior for a more volatile one.
 That signal is consistent across model families and seasons (strongest in Fall) and holds up under walk-forward validation with embargo.
 The features were not strong enough to predict directional price movement — especially for high-volatility individual stocks.
 The results have reached a near ceiling given the features, the decision to limit the dataset to only metrics from the API and derived values limits the ability to further improve the models.
-Should this project move further forward, additional feature engineering could help improve the score as well as adding in features such as earnings, sentiment, and executive announcements could improve the prediction for TSLA.
+Should this project move further forward, additional feature engineering could help improve the score and adding in features such as earnings, sentiment, and executive announcements could improve the prediction for TSLA.